Introducing Indie Eats! An insider’s guide to the best in Local, Independent, Dining.

 1888 1st St, Highland Park | (847) 433-1411

 I discovered Once Upon a Bagel earlier this year when we ran a 5k in Highland Park.
-After the course took us all the way to the lake – down a steep hill and then right back up – we ended near the train station and walked over to Once Upon a Bagel to celebrate with some food.
+After the course took us to the lake – down a steep hill and then right back up – we ended near the train station and walked over to Once Upon a Bagel to celebrate with some food.
 I was surprised to find out this little place has so much more than bagels!
-The bagels are amazing, but you can order omelettes, pancakes, and hash browns it features lunch and dinner, too.
-Don’t let the outside fool you; there’s a great space for families to sit, and the ambience is relaxed and friendly.
+The bagels are amazing, but you can order omelets, pancakes, and hash browns; it features lunch and dinner, too.
+Don’t let the outside fool you; there’s a great space for families to sit, and the ambiance is relaxed and friendly.

 446 Central Ave, Highland Park | (847) 432-7500

 I’ll never forget the first time I ate at Country Kitchen.
 My dad took me for breakfast one time when I was in high school, and I ordered banana pancakes that were simple but brilliant.
 This is exactly what the name suggests: great home-cooking that won’t let you down.
 Country Kitchen serves breakfast and lunch.

 Everyone knows Tamales, right?!
 It’s the happening place in Highland Park.
 You have the option to sit indoors or outdoors and enjoy the unique Mexican dishes but especially the tamales that come with your choice of shrimp, pumpkin, chicken, or mushroom.
 Don’t forget to taste the mouth-watering sauces.